Which? – Audio Branding

 Sonic Logo

-A-MNEMONIC were invited by TalkTalk to create a Unique musical Sonic Identity for their Brand.
+A-MNEMONIC were invited by TalkTalk to create their own unique sonic branding.

 With the launch of their “For Everyone” campaign, TalkTalk found they needed a ‘unique sound identity’ for the brand, that highlighted great speed, a simple offering, easy to deal with – underpinned by the value of fairness.